lucia-auth/lucia/documentation/collection/integration/sveltekit/start-here/quick-start.md

 Users can be created with `createUser()`.
 This will create a new primary key that can be used to authenticate user as well.
 We'll use `"username"` as the provider id (authentication method) and the username as the provider user id (something unique to the user).
 Create a new session and make sure to store the session id by calling `setSession()`.

-For the session to update in the client, we need to call [`invalidateAll()`](https://kit.svelte.dev/docs/modules#$app-navigation-invalidateall) or refresh the page entirely so we can re-run our [load function](https://kit.svelte.dev/docs/load).
-Load functions will only re-run when `invalidateAll()` is called or during navigation. `use:enhance` will only call `invalidateAll()` when the server returns a success response (a redirect response is not considered as a success response).
-Since we're just using the default behavior of `use:enhance`, the action will not return a redirect, and the load function will handle redirect after sign up.

 ```ts
 // routes/signup/+page.server.ts
 import { fail, redirect } from "@sveltejs/kit";